4d/docs/docs/web-studio/web-studio.md

 The web studio is a powerful integrated development environment (IDE) that lets you tap into various data sources such as the database and methods of a 4D project, and link them to highly customizable interface elements in order to build complete applications.

-At this stage, only the WebForm designer, the code editor and the event panel are available.
+At this stage, only the WebForm designer, the code editor and the contextual panel are available.

 ![alt-text](assets/en/web-studio/web-studio-intro.png)